CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 # Overview

 This user-friendly tool allows you to quickly and easily create custom reports and analytics based on data from plugins.
+Designed to simplify data visualization, it provides flexibility and efficiency in managing and analyzing complex data sets.

-In the following manual, the MO360 plugin has been used.
+In the following manual, the MO360 plugin has been used as an example to illustrate its functionality.

 ---